 For a larger blade, check out the Kershaw Blur, also by Ken Onion.

 Sometimes there are limited edition versions of the Kershaw Leek.
 They may be worth the price if you want an uncommon pocket knife.

-Some other knife makers offer their customized version of the Leek, so if you want to spend two hundred dollars more, you can get one with woolly mammoth tooth handles.
+Some other knife makers offer their customized version of the Leek, so if you want to spend a bit more, you can get one with “Artisan-Crafted Vein Turquoise” handles.

 You probably should buy that one.
 I missed out on the opportunity to buy a mammoth ivory handled blade a few years back and have been kicking myself ever since.

 The Kershaw Leek is an assisted opening folding knife designed by Ken Onion.
 The sleek and precise blade makes it excellent for slicing, but also prevents it from being able to handle rough play.

 It is a wonderful EDC knife, available for a non-extravagant price.